adlnet/xAPI-Spec/xAPI-Communication.md

 * The LRS MAY apply additional query filter criteria based on permissions associated with the credentials used.

-* In the event that no statements are found matching the query filter criteria, the LRS MUST still return `HTTP 200` and a [StatementResult](#retstmts) Object.
-In this case, the statements property will contain an empty array.
+* In the event that no Statements are found matching the query filter criteria, the LRS MUST still return `HTTP 200` and a [StatementResult](#retstmts) Object.
+In this case, the "statements" property will contain an empty array.

 * The LRS MUST include the header "X-Experience-API-Consistent-Through", in